Cookies

 Skip to main content

-How Oakley evolved
+How Oakley Evolved

 Church Oakley, Malshanger (which lies just north of Oakley) and Deane are listed in the Doomsday Book.
 The name ‘Oakley’ derives from the Old English ‘Achleach’ or Oak Wood.
 The oak woods on Manydown (in the neighbouring village of Wootton St Lawrence) are remnants of ‘Singet’s Wood’ which once extended from Oakley to Basingstoke.
 Ninety-one cart-loads of oak timber were sent from there to Bishop William of Wykeham in 1392 to build the roof of the nave of Winchester Cathedral.